wp-plugins/nextgen-facebook/readme.txt

 == Upgrade Notice ==

-= 6.7-dev1 =
+= 6.7-dev2 =

-Added checks for conflicting Open Graph features from other plugins.
+Added checks for conflicting Open Graph features from other plugins, more options for social button locations.

 = 6.6 =